patsaindon/uTower-Mediaserver/roles/uTower.mergerfs/README.md

 List of tasks that will be performed under `MergerFS` role:

-1. Create and run MergerFS
+1. Install and configure MergerFS
 2. Edit the /etc/fstab to merge all selected drives to a drive pool

 Role Variables
 --------------

 List of variables that can be passed to the role with default variable values.
 ```
 ---
 mergerfs_version: 2.23.1